 Heaven will not be boring and it’s not an eternal vacation or retirement.
 People will not be floating around with wings like spirits without bodies.
 Heaven is not an endless musical production where people sing all day long.
 These things are not true according to the Bible.

 These myths and misconceptions are a distraction from the real beauty and power of what the Bible teaches about heaven.
-It makes us live disconnected with what seems like a completely different world that we go to after we die.
+These myths cause us to live disconnected from what seems like a completely different world that we will go to after we die.

 Heaven will be much better than people think!
 Let’s look at what the Bible really says and uncover some of the commonly held myths and misconceptions about heaven.